xikaos/leila/README.md

 # leila
+Come on, you gotta have nokogiri and httparty installed.

+open-uri sucks.
+Here is why: http://sakurity.com/blog/2015/02/28/openuri.html

-This crap has no quality, good practices or maturity.
-But its useful.
+This code has no quality, good practices or maturity.
+This is the essence of utility.

 I hate Ligamagic interface, so I scripted a scraper for checking MTG card auctions to see them on terminal.